State of the School

 Financial aid grants consider the entire expense of attending RCDS including "extra" costs such as lunch, books, school trips, and other expenses.
 The financial aid program is a mission-critical facet of the School.

 Please note: RCDS only posts matriculation decisions once they are final.
 Many students have received acceptances (not reflected below) and are waiting to make a final decision because the acceptance they have received is non-binding.
-It is important to the School and to our students that we respect and preserve the privacy of the college decision-making process by only posting matriculation selections when they are final, and we will never post a list that identifies individual students.
+It is important to the School and to our students that we respect and preserve the privacy of the college decision-making process by only posting matriculation selections when they are final.

 University of Chicago (2)